tony-aw/tinycodet/README.md

 give you a quick glimpse of what is possible in this R package before jumping into the details.

-First, some in-place mathematical arithmetic with `tidyoperators`:
+In-place mathematical arithmetic with `tidyoperators`:

 ``` r
 x <- 1:10